Koushikphy/Shared-Expense-Manager/README.md

 13. - [x] Mocks for presentation
 13. - [x] First sharable production build.
 14. - [ ] Introduce search functionality to the log page.
-15. - [x] Separate data into months and a provide a option to set it.
+15. - [x] Separate data into months and a provided option to set it.
 2. - [x] Add new entry without leaving the page.
 1. - [x] Share image white background with top bar
 15. - [ ] Firebase authentication to sync between multiple devices.